Starring Vin Diesel, Dwayne Johnson, Jason Statham, Michelle Rodriguez, Tyrese Gibson. Directed by F. Gary Gray.

 Most of the returning main cast are all good here.
 Tyrese Gibson and Ludacris have mad banter skills and bag some of the films best dialogue, while former Hollyoaks star Nathalie Emmanuel gets sort of a duff deal as hacker Ramsey, who never does any driving, but is good at doing plot exposition.

-After the work on previous installments in the series by Justin Lin and James Wan, who both have style in spades, the action here isn’t the greatest.
+After the work on previous instalments in the series by Justin Lin and James Wan, who both have style in spades, the action here isn’t the greatest.
 What could have been a stand out non-car scene with Statham and Johnson knocking heads together while escaping prison is enjoyable, but not overly stylish, which could have made it better.
 The opening race is also a little choppy, and quite oddly edited.

 However, the final half hour-forty five minutes is a tour-de-force of manic shouting, rumbling, exploding and punching.
-How do you top cars jumping put of planes?
+How do you top cars jumping out of planes?
 How do you top a tank ramming through a plane?
 A submarine launching missiles and throwing ice all over the show.
 The climax of the film builds on the other action sequences, cutting between car-mayhem on ice with quips and punch ups and the weirdest sort of mid-90s style action-comedy with Statham fighting his way through a villain’s plane while holding a baby.

-Apparently there is a ninth film in the works, which is an intriguing prospect, pencilled in for two years time, along with some spin offs.
+Apparently there is a ninth film in the works, which is an intriguing prospect, pencilled in for two years time, along with some spin-offs.
 Really, the two films that would be the most interesting are a Luke Hobbs movie, and a Deckard Shaw movie, but we’ll have to wait and see.

-For what this is, which is a meat-headed car smashing film, with beefy blokes and busty babes all of whom have either the maddest of hair styles or no hair whatsoever, trotting around the globe causing massive amounts of gridlock, warbling about family, and shooting everyone who isn’t a name actor, it’s really bloody good.
-It comes at you fast, and a little less furious than previous installments, but it doesn’t dent the series, it doesn’t take the foot off the pedal, and by no means has this long-running saga run out of gas.
+For what this is, which is a meat-headed car smashing film, with beefy blokes and busty babes all of whom have either the maddest of hairstyles or no hair whatsoever, trotting around the globe causing massive amounts of gridlock, warbling about family, and shooting everyone who isn’t a name actor, it’s really bloody good.
+It comes at you fast, and a little less furious than previous instalments, but it doesn’t dent the series, it doesn’t take the foot off the pedal, and by no means has this long-running saga run out of gas.
 It could have gone the extra mile in terms of character and story, and it never reaches turbo, but there is a running engine under the hood, and that engine runs on family.